virtualmin/virtualmin.com/content/docs/faq.md

 > ##### What is the difference between migrating and transferring a virtual server?

 The “Migrate Virtual Server” option is for importing a backup file from another panel into Virtualmin.
-The “Transfer Virtual Server” option is the opposite—it’s for pushing a virtual server from one Virtualmin system to another.
+The “Transfer Virtual Server” option is the opposite—it's for pushing a virtual server from one Virtualmin system to another.
 Some people use it to move domains from an old server to a new one.
-If you’re importing a backup from another panel, “Migrate Virtual Server” is the way to go.
+If you're importing a backup from another panel, “Migrate Virtual Server” is the way to go.

 ### User interface